aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/access.rst

 .. image:: imgs-acess/login.jpg

-Once you are logged in, this is how the demo environment looks like.
+Once you are logged in, this is how the demo ewnvironment looks like.

 .. image:: imgs-acess/screen.jpg